BobyMCbobs/gha-sync-scan-and-build/README.md

 ```

 with each melange config being a path to the package to build.
-An entry in the apko YAML must be set `contentx.repositories[last index]` to `@local /github/workspace/packages`, then packages can be installed with `NAME@local`; like this apko configuration
+An entry in the apko YAML must be set `contents.repositories[last index]` to `@local /github/workspace/packages`, then packages can be installed with `NAME@local`; like this apko configuration

 ```yaml
 contents: